 Date: Tuesday 6 May

-This session will focus on empowering women in STEM to develop their skills for the future.
-While progress has been made in increasing female participation in STEM, women remain underrepresented in many technical fields, particularly in engineering, computing, and AI.
-Addressing this gap requires a coordinated approach across education, training, and industry to ensure women have both access to opportunities and the support to advance in their careers.
+This session focussed on empowering women in STEM to develop their skills for the future, exploring why women remain underrepresented in many technical fields, particularly in engineering, computing, and AI.

 Sign up for updates